aralap/QuickVar/README.md

 python -m quickvar.align \
   --input test_data/amplicon/glabrata_amplicon.fastq.gz \
   --output AmpliconResults \
+  --ploidy 1 \
   --threads 1
 ```

 Expected SNP coordinates (contig + 1-based position) are listed in `test_data/amplicon/variants.tsv`.
-The synthetic reads mix reference and alternate alleles so you should observe heterozygous SNP calls at those loci.
+All synthetic reads carry the alternate allele, so with the haploid default you should see homozygous alternate SNP calls at those loci.

 ## Development
 - `pyproject.toml` configures QuickVar as a Python package with console entry points.